amghannam/Shortest-Path-Calculator/README.md

 u5 l5 00.00
 l5 u5 00.00
 ```
-Where vertices that start an L denote a lower-layer node and those that start with a U denote an upper-layer node.
+Where vertices that start with an L denote a lower-layer node and those that start with a U denote an upper-layer node.
 The tool will only recognize two-layer graphs.